noffz-technologies/.github/.github/ISSUE_TEMPLATE/idea.md

 ### Further Documentation

-Add references to other documentation like the projects excel task overview.
+Add references to other documentation like the projects task overview.